Universiteit Leiden

 French and the French-speaking world

 France holds a prominent political position within Europe, which has only grown stronger since Brexit.
-It also serves as an important trading partner for the Netherlands.
+It is also an important trading partner for the Netherlands.
 At the same time, French is a true global language, granting access to a multitude of cultures and rich literary traditions.
 The French language counts over 320 million speakers across all continents.
 This number continues to rise, particularly in African countries that are becoming increasingly important players in the global economy.

-The courses of this minor are taught in French and are open for students who have a at least a A2/B1 level of French (equivalent to the level that is reached after about 6 years of French at secondary school).
+The courses of this minor are taught in French and are open for students who have a at least an A2/B1 level of French (equivalent to the level that is reached after about 6 years of French at secondary school).
 Students with a high level of French proficiency (B2 or higher/(near) native) can contact the coordinator of studies to discuss which courses they could take instead of the language proficiency course that is part of this program.

 Jesse Bodaar